Cooked Spaghetti: Calories and Nutrition Analyse

 How many calories in cooked spaghetti?

-100g of cooked spaghetti has about 27 calories (kcal).
+100g of cooked spaghetti contain about 27 calories (kcal).

 Calories per: